Jowardhar/My-first-website/README.md

-My First Website
+Farm Animal Site

-I am building this site as I learn html and css.# My-first-website
+This is a basic site I am building as I learn HTML, CSS and JavaScript.

+The farm site is inpsired by my nephews love of animals.